MicrosoftDocs/visualstudio-docs/docs/test/customizing-code-coverage-analysis.md

      In Solution Explorer, on the shortcut menu of your solution, choose **Add**, **New Item**, and select **XML File**.
 Save the file with a name ending such as `CodeCoverage.runsettings`

-2. Add the content given in the sample at the end of this topic, and then customize it to your needs as described in the following sections.
+2. Add the content given in the sample at the end of this article, and then customize it to your needs as described in the following sections.

 3. On the **Test** menu, choose **Test Settings**, **Select Test Settings File** and select the file.